OpenSuSE Man Pages

 The CIFS client can get and set POSIX ACLs (getfacl, setfacl) to

-on mount.
+fying noacl on mount.

 cifsacl

-Descriptors.
+rity Descriptors.

-DESCRIPTORS for more information.
+SCRIPTORS for more information.

 backupuid=arg

-name or an id must be provided as an argument, there are no default
+flag set.
+Either a name or an id must be provided as an argu-

-See section ACCESSING FILES WITH BACKUP INTENT for more details
+See section ACCESSING FILES WITH BACKUP INTENT for more details.

 backupgid=arg

-a name or an id must be provided as an argument, there are no
+provided as an argument, there are no default values.

-See section ACCESSING FILES WITH BACKUP INTENT for more details
+See section ACCESSING FILES WITH BACKUP INTENT for more details.

-default if the server suports it).
+the default if the server supports it).

 ignorecase